Sign In Forgot Password

 Yahrzeit

-One of the most widely observed Jewish rituals is the lighting of a candle and saying the Mourner’s Kaddish on the yahrzeit of a loved one.
+One of the most widely observed Jewish rituals is lighting a candle and saying the Mourner’s Kaddish on the yahrzeit of a loved one.
 Though the literal translation of the Yiddish word yahrzeit means “time of year,” it is understood to refer to the anniversary on the Hebrew calendar of an individual’s death.